melezhik/outthentic/README.md

     I am OK
     I am outthentic

-## Story run
+## Story

-Story run is process of verification of your story.
-A story verification is based on rules defined in story check file.

-The verification process consists of:
+Outthentic story is a scenarios + check file.
+When outthentic **run** story it:

-* executing story script and saving stdout into file.
+* executes scenario script and saves stdout into file.
-* validating stdout against a story check.
+* verifies stdout against a check file
-* returning result as the list of statuses, where every status relates to a single rule.

 See also [story runner](#story-runner).

 ## Suite

-A bunch of related stories is called project or suite.
-Sure you may have more then one story at your project.
+Outthentic suite is a bunch of related stories.

+One may have more then one story at your project.

-Just create a new directories with stories inside:
+Just create a new directories with a story data inside:

     $ mkdir perl-story
     $ echo 'print "hello from perl";' > perl-story/story.pl